manikbhandari/cnn-text-classification/README.md

 # src-nn4nlp-text-classification
 This is the code for text classification using [Yoon Kim's model](https://www.aclweb.org/anthology/D14-1181.pdf).

-To run the model for best results, run the following command

 ### Data preparation
 Input data must be in three files:
 * topicclass_train.txt